AbdoAwwad93/QuizRoom-BackEnd/README.md

 - **List All Student Submissions**
    - **GET** `/api/student/submissions/`
-   - Description: Retrieve all quiz submissions for the authenticated student, including the course name and quiz title.
+   - Description: Retrieve all quiz submissions for the authenticated student
    - Response:
      ```json
      [